 How can I increase my prices?
 8 ideas to help your fee increase go more smoothly

-On last week’s webinar with Spotlight Reporting we discussed that putting your fees up is often a good first step to scaling your firm.
+On a webinar with Spotlight Reporting we discussed that putting your fees up is often a good first step to scaling your firm.
 After all a fee increase can increase your cash flow, profitability and available capacity.